finejackie/Scientific-Calculator-Group-Project/README.md

 # Scientific-Calculator-Group-Project
-Basic JavaScript Scientific Calculator Program
+Basic JavaScript Scientific Calculator Program - Built with BlueJ

 Final group project for first semester MSCS JavaScript Class.
 Task: Build any type of program with your team